junxit/us-congress-bills-116/metadata.md

 - 2020-12-02 — Placed on the Union Calendar, Calendar No. 504.
 - 2020-12-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-612.
 - 2020-12-02 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-612.
+- 2020-12-10 — Considered under suspension of the rules. (consideration: CR H7124-7125)
+- 2020-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7098.
+- 2020-12-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-10 — Mr. Huffman moved to suspend the rules and pass the bill, as amended.
+- 2020-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7124)
+- 2020-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7124)